(Photo credit: Keri Vellis)

 Who Can Adopt From Foster Care?

 Perfection is not a requirement for becoming a foster or adoptive parent.
 You do not need to be married, wealthy, or a stay-at-home parent.
-You do, however, need to be over 21 years old and have an income large enough to support yourself.
+You do, however, need to meet your states age requirement and have an income steady enough to support yourself.
 Your child will need their own room, and you will need to be emotionally stable.

 One of the most important qualities foster and adoptive parents can have is flexibility.
 You will need to learn lots of new parenting techniques, as traditional disciplinary methods are not often effective with children who have been abused or traumatized.
 Books like Keri’s can help your child to begin talking about troubling past experiences or fears.
 Remember that your child may not open up about their struggles at once.
 It is a matter of waiting for the right moments and encouraging kids to share only what they are comfortable sharing.